Petrea, Ohio: History

 The "Petrea Mine" was Jackson County's first Number 2 "Quakertown" coal mine attached to a railroad, the Marietta and Cincinnati Railroad.
 Around the end of the Civil War, there was a small slope mine owned by William T. McClintock that was rich in Number 2 "Quakertown" coal.
 It was located about a half mile away from the Petrea Station though, and over a number of ridges, so it was inaccessible to the railroad.
-At the time, the coal was being transported the half mile to the railroad by mules pulling carts on a private narrow gauge track from the mine, but in 1866 the M&C railroad built the "Armstong Swtich" just west of Petrea with a tipple at the end.
+At the time, the coal was being transported the half mile to the railroad by mules pulling carts on a private narrow gauge track from the mine, but in 1866, the M&C railroad built the "Armstong Switch" just west of Petrea with a tipple at the end.

-The Petrea Post office was originally established on January 3, 1879 and discontinued on February 16, 1880.
+The Petrea Post office was originally established on January 3, 1879, and discontinued on February 16, 1880.
 At the time, the mail service was being handled through the Jackson branch.
-The post office was then re-established on December 11, 1900 and ultimately discontinued again on December 31, 1901.
+The post office was then re-established on December 11, 1900, and ultimately discontinued again on December 31, 1901.
 Mail service is now handled through the Roads branch.